bryanphua/DBProject/README.md

 - his/her full history of followed datasets (dataset name, number of responders, date etc.)
 - his/his list of created datasets
 - his/her full history of comments
-- the list of all the comments he/she ranked with respect to usefulness
 ![alt text](https://github.com/woshibiantai/DBProject/blob/master/misc/profile.gif "User Profile")

 ## New Dataset: